JanneMattila/azure-policy-evaluator/README.md

 ## How to create test files

-Test files are just JSON files which are used to describe the test case.
+The test files are just ARM resource JSON files.

-Easiest way to create test file is to copy existing resource from Azure Portal and then modify it to match your test case.
+The easiest way to create test files is to copy existing resource from Azure Portal and then modify it to match your test case.
-You can use `JSON View` in the Azure Portal to copy the JSON.
+You can use `JSON View` in the Azure Portal to copy the JSON from any resource.

-Try to use latest available API Version to get all the relevant fields.
+Remember to use the latest available API Version to get all the relevant fields.
-Sometimes it might default to older API Version which does not contain all the fields that you need.
+Sometimes it defaults to an older API Version which might not contain all the fields you need.
 You can remove any extra fields, identifiers and others which are not needed for the test case.

 ## Feedback

 Use [GitHub Discussions](https://github.com/JanneMattila/azure-policy-evaluator/discussions) to give feedback or provide your comments and ideas.
 It would be great to hear your thoughts about this tool and that do you see value in it.

+I hope this tool brings some thoughts and ideas to you.
+Would you use this to develop more policies since it's so easy to test them?

+The main question is, do you see value in this tool?

 ## Links